At Arizona debate, Santorum to get his turn in spotlight

 Romney's struggle has given voice to some in the Republican establishment who may want to draft a latecomer to the 2012 race out of concern that nominating Santorum would make Obama's re-election far easier.

 The pressure is on Romney to raise questions about Santorum's electability.
-Santorum has Romney on the run in Michigan, where Romney was born and his father served as governor.
-A loss there for Romney could be devastating.
+Santorum has Romney on the run in Michigan, where Romney was born and his father was governor, and a loss there could be devastating.

 "The outcome of the debate will be an indicator of whether or not the Republican establishment will be closer to hitting the panic button," Bonjean said.